-In weeks 4-5 and 7-10 the three teams will each give presentations to the rest of the group.
-In these weeks teams will each have 15 minutes for a presentation, followed by a question and answer session.
-The timetable for tutorial tasks is given below.
+In weeks 4-10 the three teams will each give presentations to the rest of the group.
+In these weeks teams will each have time for a presentation, followed by a question and answer session.
 The presentations have two purposes: (i) for the presenting team to have their specifications reviewed by other group members; (ii) for the other teams to learn how the presented specification satisfies (or fails to satisfy) the requirements of their own sub-system.

-The teams should spend 10-15 minutes presenting, with the rest of their alloted time available for questions.
+The teams should spend 10-15 minutes presenting, with the rest of their allocated time available for questions.
 The teams, moreover, should prepare for tutorials by drawing up a list of questions which they need answered for their own specifications.
 The teams should also consider interactions between their presentations and work out how to resolve any conflicts or inconsistencies.